-Buller District Council has derived the financial impact for each significant activity using the cost allocation system outlined below.
+Buller District Council has derived the cost of service for each significant activity using the cost allocation system outlined below.

 Direct costs are those costs directly attributable to a significant activity.
 Indirect costs are those costs, which cannot be identified in an economically feasible manner, with a specific significant activity.